Updated Dec. 3, 2020

 Enrollment & Visitors

-- Appointments: Prospective students and families can schedule an appointment online to visit campus at www.alfredstate.edu/visit-us.
+- Appointments: Prospective students and families should schedule an appointment online to visit campus at https://www.alfredstate.edu/admissions/visit-us.
 Through this registration form, Alfred State collects valuable contact tracing information.
 If visitors register by phone or with a department, the student’s information, including guest information, must be entered online (Slate) as a visit request.
-If a visitor’s information is not entered online, then no visit information, including vital COVID-19 information, will reach our guests
+If a visitor’s information is not entered online, then no visit information, including vital COVID-19 information, will reach our guests.

-Arrival: Visitors will check in with Admissions on the second floor of the Student Leadership Center.
+- Arrival: Visitors will check-in with Admissions on the second floor of the Student Leadership Center.
 The Admissions lobby has been reconfigured for a limited number of guests.
-Visitors’ schedules are staggered to reduce density in any tour location (maximum four tours per day).
+Visitors’ schedules are staggered to reduce density in any tour location (maximum six tours per day).

-- In the event that any member of the party did not complete the health survey, it will be texted or emailed again upon arrival of the visitor for completion.
-If an unexpected visitor arrives with a registered guest, we will request that the unexpected visitor register on their phone or the office iPad (self-sanitizing products available) and then complete the survey
+- In the event that any member of the party did not complete the health survey, visitors may access the survey through the QR code and complete it on their phone.
+If an unexpected visitor arrives with a registered guest, we will request that the unexpected visitor register on their phone and then complete the survey.

-- Unless an unoccupied, easily accessible, model residence hall room is available, there will be limited access to the residence hall
+- Unless an unoccupied, easily-accessible, model residence hall room is available, there will be limited access to the residence halls.

-- Alfred State has created an exterior walking tour for unscheduled visitors or when guests prefer a self-guided exterior tour.
+- Walk-in Visitors: If capacity allows, an unscheduled visitor is given a guided campus tour after completing the visitor screening form.
+In the event of no tour availability that day, Alfred State has created an exterior walking tour for unscheduled visitors or when guests prefer a self-guided exterior tour.
 Admissions has maps and QR codes are available to share campus information.
-If an unscheduled visitor enters a building, the visitor screening form with contact information should be completed
+If an unscheduled visitor enters a building, the Visitor Screening form with contact information should be completed.

-- Visitors will be required to answer questions regarding COVID-19 symptoms by utilizing the Visitor COVID Screening Sheet found on the HR page of my.alfredstate.edu (login required).
+- General Campus Visitors: The hosting department coordinates completion of the visit and screening form.
+Visitors will be required to answer questions regarding COVID-19 symptoms by utilizing the Visitor COVID Screening Sheet found on the HR page of my.alfredstate.edu (login required).
 The visit coordinator or receiving office (walk-ins) is responsible for distributing the electronic link or paper form.
 The electronic screening form asks guests to answer yes or no to questions and only those that answer yes to one or more questions will be required to follow up with Human Resources.
 Specific medical information will not be requested or conveyed on the form.
-Individuals who refuse to answer health screening questions will be asked to leave campus
+Individuals who refuse to answer health screening questions will be asked to leave campus.

 There is an inherent risk of exposure to COVID-19 in any public place; guests voluntarily assume all risks related to possible exposure by visiting Alfred State.